Potty Training- The #1 thing that made her “get it”.

 What I know about potty training and had been applying with poor results.?

-Feed water and set timer for pee reminders.?
+Feed him or her water and set timer for pee reminders.

 Reasons things were not going well.

 I was lacking in being consistent.

 Trying to get back to myself after my foot injury and surgery had me in mom’s survival mode.
 Housework, this blog, and my own issues distracted me.
 It all kept me from giving her the one thing to make it all click- ATTENTION!